rackerlabs/design-system/_docs/style/interactive-states.md

 ### Errored styles

-Use the styles to the right when constructing error states for inputs and controls.
+Use these styles when you construct error states for inputs and controls.

-Generally, only selectable controls use the hovered states.
+In general, apply hovered states to selectable controls.
 For example, checkboxes and radios have a hover state, but text inputs do not.

 {% endcolumn %}